ejlilie/DREAMS_velocity_distributions/README.md

 KDE_Tutorial shows how to get the velocity distributions and then plotting them.

 Emulator_Tutorial shows how to get emulated velocity distributions using the NeHOD normalizing flows emulator.
+Based on the emulator from https://github.com/trivnguyen/nehod_torch